Understanding university course offers

 Types of university offers

-There are several types of response that will come back via UCAS Track:
+There are several types of response that will come back via the UCAS Hub:

 Unconditional offer – Congratulations, the university has accepted the application and the student is awarded a place on the course.
 Please note, the applicant may still be required to provide additional non-academic information/documentation so it is important to read through the UCAS Track messages carefully to see what’s required.